 Sharpen Your Mind

 In the classroom, you’ll enjoy small class sizes, energetic and caring professors, and hands-on learning delivered by our Academic Provider, the University of New Haven.

 Going to class will actually become the highlight of your day.

 Earn College Credit

-Earn college credit through a selection of fascinating courses offered by our Academic Provider, the University of New Haven.
+Earn college credit through a selection of courses offered by our Academic Provider, the University of New Haven.